yukichigai/yyc2swp/README.md

 -t (OPTIONAL; automatically sets fps to 29.97): NTSC timebase: d (dropframe) or n (non-dropframe) (DEFAULT: n)

-NOTE: outfile argument is optional, and will default to the same name as the input file with a different extension (name.scc/g608 -> name.ass).
-Format is controlled by outfile suffix: .vtt WebVTT, .smi SAMI, .ssa Sub-Station Alpha, .ass Advanced Sub-Station (default), or .ccd SCC Disassembly (SCC input only).
+NOTE: outfile argument is optional (name.scc/g608 -> name.ass).
+Format is controlled by outfile suffix: .vtt WebVTT, .smi/.sami SAMI, .ssa SubStation Alpha, .ttml/.dfxp Timed Text Markup Language, .ass Advanced SubStation (default), or .ccd SCC Disassembly (SCC input only)

 # Notes
-Captions are converted assuming a 4:3 NTSC display resolution (640x480 in square pixels).
-I intend to add options for overriding the target resolution and aspect ratio at a later date.
+Captions are converted assuming a 4:3 NTSC display resolution (640x480 in square pixels) and padded for overscan.
+I intend to add options for overriding the target resolution, aspect ratio, and overscan at a later date.

+## Current conversion quality
+Currently Advanced SubStation (ASS) produces the most consistent output for commonly used players (VLC, MPC, MPV, Jellyfin) closely followed by normal SubStation (SSA).
+Timed Text Markup Language (TTML/DFXP) is unsupported by some players (MPV) and produces less visually consistent results, though still accurate; it is supported fully by numerous web-based players as well.
+WebVTT (VTT) output is very accurate for web-based players, but formatting support is spotty at best for most software (e.g. VLC does not process left/right positioning, MPV does not process positioning at all).

+SAMI output is currently a hot mess (official term) and still in progress.
+The format may be dropped owing to poor feature support among most players.

 # Credits
 This script is modified from CCASDI by McPoodle.
 Almost all of the caption parsing and SCC <-> CCD conversion logic is their work.

+# Changelog

+0.6 Improve WebVTT output, add more formatting support to TTML.
+Add warning for WebVTT and TTML when multiple formatting changes are present in a subtitle due to possible inaccuracies in conversion.
+WebVTT output is technically accurate for web, but less so for VLC/MPC.

+0.5 Add TTML/DFXP support.
+Output is less accurate than SSA/ASS but mostly correct.

+0.4 Initial release.
+SubStation and Advanced SubStation output mostly correct, SAMI and WebVTT lacking.